Dynamic mode decomposition for detecting oscillatory transient activity via sparsity and smoothness regularization: Dynamic mode decomposition

 where $\bPhi = $ is a matrix consisting of the approximate eigenvectors $\{ \bphi_{j} \}$ of $\bA$.

 The system state at time step $m$ can be decomposed by the eigenvectors $\{ \bphi_{j} \}$ and eigenvalues $\{ \lambda_{j} \}$ of $\bA$ as

-where the vector $\bz$ contains the initial amplitude of each eigenvector, i.e., $\bz=\bPhi^{\dag}\bx_{0}$, and $\bphi_{j}$ is called the $j$-th DMD mode.
+where the vector $\bz$ contains the initial amplitude of each eigenvector, i.e., $\bz=\bPhi^{\dag}\bx_{0}$, and $\bphi_{j}$ is called the $j$th DMD mode.
 The eigendecomposition in Eq.~\eqref{Eq:Decomposition} is intimately associated with the Koopman operator of the system~\cite{Koopman analysis flow1,Koopman analysis flow2,Koopman Review,Nakao2}.
 From the above decomposition, we can observe that the DMD modes $\{\bphi_{j}\}$ characterize the spatial patterns and the corresponding eigenvalues $\{\lambda_{j}\}$ characterize the temporal dynamics (frequencies and growth rates) of the system.

-Due to its advantages compared to POD~\cite{POD and DMD}, DMD is now widely used in various fields, in particular, in fluid mechanics~\cite{Model Analysis of Fluid Flows1,Model Analysis of Fluid Flows2}.
+Due to its ability to extract frequency-associated spatial modes enabling direct identification of temporal dynamics, DMD is now widely used in various fields, in particular, in fluid mechanics~\cite{Model Analysis of Fluid Flows1,Model Analysis of Fluid Flows2}.
+While the classical proper orthogonal decomposition (POD)~\cite{POD and DMD} yields energy-optimal modes, it does not directly provide frequency information, making DMD particularly suited for the spectral and temporal analyses.